 One Key To Motivating & Inspiring Your Team: Appreciation

-Taking a few minutes to tell your team what you appreciate about their contributions can have far-reaching impact.
+Taking a few minutes to tell your team what you appreciate about their contributions can have a far-reaching impact.

-Appreciation has a measurable impact on health and well-being
+Appreciation has a measurable impact on health and well-being.

 Appreciation isn’t just warm and fuzzy; it has measurable health benefits, including reducing stress and rewiring the brain.
 When you express appreciation and receive the same, your brain releases dopamine and serotonin, the two crucial neurotransmitters responsible for your emotions.
 They enhance your mood immediately, making you happy from the inside.
 They’re what make you feel “good.”